 Burt Lake, MI 49717

-Campers often look forward to receiving care packages.
-Books, crossword puzzles, playing cards and magazines are all suggested items to include in a care pack.
-Al-Gon-Quian does allow campers to have a reasonable amount of snack food, but only if it is stored in an airtight container.
-Boxes full of treats are an invitation for mice, raccoons, skunks and chipmunks.
+Campers often look forward to receiving care packages.* Books, crossword puzzles, playing cards and magazines are all suggested items to include in a care package.
+Camp Al-Gon-Quian does allow campers to have a reasonable amount of snack food, but only if it is stored in an airtight container.
+Boxes full of treats are an invitation for mice, raccoons, skunks or chipmunks.
 Their sense of smell is much more sensitive then ours, and packages containing food are easy targets for hungry animals.
 Airtight containers keep animals and insects out of the food and away from our buildings.
-Camp Al-Gon-Quian will not provide storagecontainers or be responsible for lost or stolen food items or packages destroyed by animals foraging for food.
 Care packages sent during Sessions 1 and 2 must be free of nuts and traces of nuts.
-UPS and FedEx both deliver daily to camp, but packages must be sent to camp’s street address:
+Camp Al-Gon-Quian will not provide storage containers or be responsible for lost or stolen food items or packages destroyed by animals foraging for food.
+UPS, USPS and FedEx both deliver daily to camp, but packages must be sent to camp’s street address:

 Camper’s name (cabin if known)